 The PMP exam is made up of 200 multiple-choice questions, and you’ll have 4 hours to complete the test.
 Right now, the PMP exam covers 5 project management domains:

-That’s changing later this year, however.
-In December 2019, the PMP exam will be updated with a focus on the following 3 domains:
+That’s changing, however.
+In July 2020, the PMP exam will be updated with a focus on the following 3 domains:

 If you don’t pass the test the first time, don’t worry!
 You can take the PMP certification exam up to 3 times in a single year.